 The OECD has developed tools to answer the increasing demand for statistical information at the regional level: the OECD Regional Database; the Working Party on Territorial Indicators; and the series OECD Regions at a Glance.

 The 2nd annual OECD Symposium on Public-Private Partnerships was held on 5-6 March 2009 in Paris.
 The meeting focused on the practical issues concerning PPPs and in particular on the role that special government PPP units can play in making PPPs effective, efficient and value for money.

 The Italian Chamber of Deputies hosted the first annual meeting of OECD parliamentary budget officials in Rome, 26-27 February 2009.
 The meeting opened with a welcome address by Rosy Bindi, Vice-President of the Italian Camera dei deputati.

 This report looks at how Japan monitors, prepares for and responds to floods and earthquakes.
 It identifies good practices and areas where improvements could be made.

-OECD Territorial Reviews: Yucatán, Mexico, aims to provide a detailed diagnosis and solutions for improving the competitiveness and governance of the Yucatán state.
+OECD Territorial Reviews: Cape Town, South Africa, aims to provide a detailed diagnosis and solutions for improving the competitiveness and governance of the Cape Town metropolitan region.